roblevay/Lexiconsql/Lab 06 Transform.md

----

-## Exercise X: Transforming and Cleaning Data with the Import and Export Data Wizard
+## Exercise : Transforming and Cleaning Data with the Import and Export Data Wizard

 In this exercise, you will: